ISISComputingGroup/ibex_developers_manual/Retrospective-notes-2020.03.04.md

 - This was tricky to catch
 - We should have a set of standard things to test across similar instruments e.g. motors for refl and start/stop for every one

+# Linter is perceived as slow by some instruments.
+The linter may not really be slow, but is perceived as such by some instruments.
+How can we make ourselves more conscious of performance?

+We have a ticket and ideas for speeding things up. https://github.com/ISISComputingGroup/IBEX/issues/5210

+HDDs rather than SSDs have slowed us down here, there is a plan to upgrade.

+Manual tests should have time limits.